35 Nearly Forgotten House Cleaning Tips From the Past

 Get Rid of Glue

 Reader Mary Yoder, Montezuma, Georgia, has a solution for sticky situations.
 “When you must remove a spot of glue, use vinegar.
 It’s a good glue thinner or remover.”
-But use caution—there’s some things you should never clean with vinegar.
+But use caution—there are some things you should never clean with vinegar.

 Brush Away Dirt